Orderly: Job details

 Orderlies are often utilized in various hospital departments.
 Orderly duties can range in scope depending on the area of the health care facility they are employed.
 For that reason, duties can range from assisting in the physical restraint of combative patients, assisting physicians with the application of casts, transporting patients, shaving patients, and providing other similar routine personal care to setting up specialised hospital equipment such as bed traction arrays.

 Orderlies are typically found in emergency departments, operating rooms, psychiatric wards, long-term care facilities, and orthopaedics departments.

 Orderlies are described as nonlicensed hospital assistants who are instructed to perform delegated functions under the direct supervision of a licensed practitioner in the healthcare setting.

 In the United States, orderlies have been phased out of healthcare facilities in recent years, their functions having been replaced by patient care assistants and certified nursing assistants.

 Orderlies in United Kingdom hospitals were known as "attendants" (primarily in lunatic asylums), but that role has been phased out.
 The nearest role left to a male hospital assistant is that of porter, but that is more a logistical role, moving patients and equipment around the hospital.
 This is not to be confused with healthcare assistants, who are essentially carers for patients (not qualified or licensed health care professionals), and may be of both sexes.

-A common setup among hospitals in Australia is seen at the Royal Adelaide Hospital in Adelaide, South Australia.
-At the RAH, the orderly service is contracted to Spotless, a national corporation.
-There are around eighty orderlies employed by Spotless at the Royal Adelaide alone.
-They are tasked with the movement of patients and equipment between wards and departments, the movement of patients from ambulances in triage, the movement of patients from MedStar retrieval helicopters that land at the hospital, the movement of deceased patients to the mortuary, and various other tasks.
-They respond to every medical emergency team call that originates within the hospital to provide extra oxygen and so that the patient is able to be moved to another area (such as the intensive care unit) as soon as is required.
-Some orderlies are stationed in particular departments, but most remain in the "pool" and are dispatched throughout the hospital.

-In The Royal Brisbane and Womans Hospital in Queensland, orderlies known as patient support officers not only handle patients but are also required to do all cleaning within the hospital.